prateekpatel712/neural_netwrok_from_scratch/README.md

 To be sure, I tested it on the letter 'B', and it got it right.
 The plots and the final prediction image show that the training was a success.

-Run the script: Just run the Python file from your terminal.

-python neural_network_classifier.py

-You'll see the training progress, the performance graphs, and the final prediction.